Year of construction: 2022

 Architect: Pablo M. Millán Millán

-Contributors: David Vera García (Architect); Antonio Huertas Berro (Architect); Carmen Suárez Cortés (Architect); Rafael Jerez Romera (Technical Architect); Javier Serrano Terrones (Technical Architect); José Luís González Gallego (Site management); Rafael Antonio Saco Montilla (Archaeologist); Inmaculada Luque Pecci (Engineering); Tecnisondeos S.C.A.
+Contributors: David Vera García (Architect); Antonio Huertas Berro (Architect); Carmen Suárez Cortés (Architect); Rafael Jerez Romera (Technical Architect); Javier Serrano Terrones (Technical Architect); José Luís González Gallego (Site management); Rafael Antonio Saco Montilla (Archaeologist); Inmaculada Luque Pecci (Structure); Tecnisondeos S.C.A.
 (Topographer); Iguzzini (Light).

 Builder: Ilustre Ayuntamiento de Porcuna